Kays - Gen 2

 Ann Kay 25

 Again, if this has correctly identified the Kay family, it puts Mary Kay’s estimated year of birth as 1781.
-Just to confuse matters further, I have not been able to locate a death registration post 1848 for Mary that would fit this birth year, but have found one (which I have not followed up on) for the Oct-Dec quarter of 1866.
-The Mary for this registration was born about 1792 and was 74 when she died.
+Just to confuse matters further, I have not been able to locate a death registration post 1848 for Mary that would fit this birth year.

 Until much of the above information is confirmed or refuted, it must be treated as speculative.